aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-05-19-data-redis-part-7.md

 ### 2 - Vector Embeddings Indexing

 Once you have created your embeddings, you need to store them in a Vector database.
-Multiple technologies allow storing vector embeddings, such as Pinecone, Milvus (oss) / Zilliz (hosted), Weaviate, Vespa, Chroma, Vald, Quadrant, Vertex Matching Engine, etc. Redis can also be used as a vector database.
+Multiple technologies allow storing vector embeddings, such as Pinecone, Milvus, Weaviate, Vespa, Chroma, Vald, Quadrant, etc. Redis can also be used as a vector database.
 It manages vectors in an index data structure to enable intelligent similarity search that balances search speed and search quality.
 Redis supports two types of vector indexing:

 *   **FLAT**: A brute force approach that searches through all possible vectors.
 This indexing is simple and effective for small datasets or cases where interpretability is important;
 *   **Hierarchical Navigable Small Worlds (HNSW)**: An approximate search that yields faster results with lower accuracy.
 This is more suitable for complex tasks that require capturing intricate patterns and relationships, especially with large datasets.